AK65477/Paperpalsapp-privacy-policy/PRIVACY_POLICY.md

 - All data stored on the device is automatically deleted when the app is uninstalled
 - Analytics data collected by Firebase is automatically deleted per Google's retention policy

-### 6. Children's Privacy (COPPA Compliance)
+6. Children’s Privacy (COPPA Compliance)

-The App **is not directed to children under 13**:
-- We do not knowingly collect personal information from children under 13
-- If we become aware that a child under 13 has provided us with personal information, we will delete it immediately
+This app is designed for users of all ages, including children under the age of 13.

+We prioritize the protection of children's privacy and adhere to the following:
+* This app does not require account registration and does not collect any personally identifiable information (PII) such as names, addresses, or phone numbers from children.
+* Data created within the app (such as character designs) is stored solely on the user's device and is not transmitted to our servers.
-- If you believe your child has provided personal information, please contact us using the information below
+* If you are a parent or guardian and have concerns regarding your child's data, please contact us at the email provided below, and we will take immediate action.

 ### 7. User Rights